 The mission was to parachute behind enemy lines to place visual aids and Eureka radio signalling beacons to help guide in the main invasion aircraft to drop zones (all equipped with Rebecca beacons to receive the Eureka signal).

 Within an hour of the North Witham take off, hundreds more heavily troop-laden C-47s left the East Midlands airfields of Cottesmore, Spanhoe, Saltby, Folkingham, Barkston Heath and Fulbeck, heading for Normandy.

 Hundreds more flew from airfields in southern England, notably Greenham Common (‘That’s All Brother’)."

 Military | Captain | Surgeon

 Assigned to IX Troop Carrier Command as surgeon.
 Flew on lead C-47 to drop pathfinders on drop zone A, St-Germain-de-Varreville.
 6-Jun-44.
 Awards: WWII Victory, EAME.

 Assigned to IX Troop Carrier Command, 9AF USAAF.
-Radar Nav for lead aircraft [C-47 42-93098] of lead serial to drop pathfinder paratroops at zone A, St-Germain-de-Varrevill, France on D-day 6-Jun-44.
+Radio Operator for lead aircraft [C-47 42-93098] of lead serial to drop pathfinder paratroops at zone A, St-Germain-de-Varrevill, France on D-day 6-Jun-44.
 Awards: WWII Victory, EAME.